Best of Daiso Stationery | Part 2

 When I brought up Daiso’s washi tapes during the last post, I wrote that I wasn’t fond of its poor adhesion.
 I shouldn’t expect much for $1.50 when other places sell them for $3 and upwards.
 However, they’ve really upgraded their selection in terms of design and quality, and now, nearly half of my washi tapes are from Daiso.
 My favorites are from their Hello Summer collection, which gives you two rolls of succulent or pineapple printed tapes for $1.50.
 There are also flamingos, but those birds creep me out.

 Since we’re on the topic of tapes, I have to talk about their deco tapes.
 They have no purpose other than for adding decorative borders to your pages.
 It works like correction tape, but instead of a white strip, you get animals, flowers, and ninjas.
+A downside to these is the fact that the film is slightly tacky, so the design can rub off and even transfer to the other page if you’re not careful.

 4 | More Memos and Page Flags

 Just like with their tapes, Daiso has added new designs for their memos, page flags, and sticky notes.
 The Hello Summer collection extends to include page indexes and page flags.
-And their Sakura line also has sticky page flags that you can write on with pencil and some pens.
+And their Sakura line also has sticky page flags that you can write on with pencils and some pens.

 5 | Plastic Storage